TABLE OF CONTENTS

 Questions You Need to Ask Yourself

-Once you’ve made the decision that you are going to transfer business ownership, you need to seriously consider four key questions.
+Once you’ve decided that you’re going to transfer business ownership, you need to consider 4 key questions.
 These are:

 - What will I do next?